-Associate Professor Melanie Oppenheimer BA; M. Litt (UNE) 1988, Ph.
-D. (Macq) 1997 is currently based at the University of New England .
-From 1 July 2013, she will take up the Chair of History at Flinders University in South Australia.
+Professor Melanie Oppenheimer BA; M. Litt (UNE) 1988, Ph.
+D. (Macq) 1997.
+Formerly at the University of New England, from 1 July 2013, she took up the Chair of History at Flinders University in South Australia.
 Like Professor Scates she has an active record of community and academic service.

 She is the author of Oceans of Love (Sydney 2006); a powerful story about one Australian nurse at war, Narelle Hobbes, during World War One and her study of voluntary labour in wartime, All Work, No Pay was short listed for the NSW Premier’s History Prize.
 Her other books include the landmark study Australian Women at War, commissioned and published by the Department of Veterans’ Affairs (2008) and Volunteering: How we can’t survive without it (UNSW Press 2008).
 She is widely regarded as one of Australia’s leading authorities on civilian voluntary service and war.